Anthrocon/www/content/Venue/hotel/index.md

 <--->

-{{< img src="2023+Nightdragon+AC+017.jpg" hint="photo" attr="Nightdragon" attrlink="https://nightdragon0.smugmug.com" >}}
+{{< img src="2023+Nightdragon+AC+019.jpg" hint="photo" attr="Nightdragon" attrlink="https://nightdragon0.smugmug.com" >}}
 {{< /columns >}}

-**Do NOT book through a hotel’s website if you want to get Anthrocon’s rates**.
-Reservations must be made through our booking link in order to get the convention rate - if you make a reservation outside of Anthrocon's hotel block, it cannot be transferred into Anthrocon’s block and will be ineligible for the discounted rate.
+**Do NOT book through a hotel’s website if you want to get Anthrocon’s rates (subject to availability)**.
+Reservations must be made through our booking link in order to get the convention rate - if you make a reservation outside of Anthrocon's hotel block, it cannot be transferred into Anthrocon’s block.

 - An email will be sent out to your registered email at the date/time listed above.
 If you register after the General booking date, the link needed to reserve a hotel room will be included in the confirmation email from your registration. ***Anthrocon is not responsible for lost or undeliverable emails***.
 Check your spam or promotional folders if you do not receive the email at the listed time.
 - **If you do not know** your roommates' names or email addresses, you may put “pending” as a placeholder and then contact Orchid Events to update their information once known.